Territorial Defense Student: Battle of Tha Nang Sang Bridge

-On the first day of the Japanese invasion of Southeast Asia (8 December 1941), the Japanese Army sent troops to many parts of Chumphon Province.
+On the first day of the Japanese invasion of Southeast Asia (8 December 1941), the Imperial Japanese Army sent troops to many parts of Chumphon province.
 At Ma Hat Bay, the Japanese forces landed on beaches stretching from Ban Pak Nam Chumphon to Ban Kho Son.
 The 38th Infantry Battalion of the Royal Thai Army, about 17 km away, was too far away to intercept the initial invaders in time.
 As a result, roughly 100 of the reserve cadets and the local police force had to hold the numerically superior Japanese army at bay from positions on the west side of Tha Nang Sang Bridge until the 38th Infantry could arrive.

 The force of reserve cadets and policemen sent their 1st Light Machine Gun Company across the bridge at 08:00.
 They then went through Wat Tha Yang Tai to block any Japanese reinforcements.
 The commander of 38th Infantry wished to send his 4th Heavy Machine Gun Company across the bridge to protect the government buildings on the Tha Taphoa River, but the Japanese troops fired upon the Thai defenders from the other side of the river.
 The reserve cadets, under command of Captain Thawin Niyomsen, commander of the Chumphon Junior Soldiers Training Centre, charged cross the bridge to seize strategic points on the east side.
 Under heavy Japanese fire, Captain Thawin was killed when he attempted to find a new position for his light machine gun squad.
 The remaining cadets, now headed by Sergeant Samran Khuanphan from the training centre, were able to maintain their position, and waited for friendly reinforcements.
 Thailand, however, surrendered to Japan before noon.